 What Causes Potholes In The Road?

 Understanding the underlying causes of pothole formation is a key step in pothole prevention.
 So, today we’re taking a look at a roundup of common causes of potholes in the road.

-If you’d like a quicker or more specific answer to your pothole repair questions, call the experts at TMC Engineering!
+If you’d like a quicker or more specific answer to your pothole repair questions, call the experts at TMC Engineering !
 If you’re in Southern California, we can help educate you on your problem and perform whatever repair is necessary.
 We’ve got an expert solution for your concrete or asphalt concern!

-what causes potholes in the road
+What causes potholes in the road ?

+What Causes Potholes In The Road?